GAMSOL Odorless Mineral Spirits

-These facts are detailed in the SDS for Gamsol, this document shows that it has an Exposure Limit Value higher than most solvents available to artists.
-In addition, Gamsol’s flash point is so high it can ship via air cargo as a non-hazardous material.
+The Gamsol SDS shows that it has an Exposure Limit Value higher than most solvents available to artists.
+In addition, Gamsol’s flash point allows it to ship via air cargo as a non-hazardous material.

 Gamsol is available in the following sizes: 4.2 oz,16.9 oz, 33.8 oz, 128 oz.

 Solvents should be stored out of reach of children.
 As important, we recommend not pouring solvents into Mason jars, coffee cups, water bottles, plastic Solo cups, or any beverage container.

 In our own studios, we have found that metal solvent containers with “clip-on” lids, as well as wide glass jars with screw-on lids work best.
 Both include basins to allow pigments to settle on the bottom for re-use of solvent and can’t be easily mistaken for water cups.
 Secure lids also help prevent spills and solvent evaporation.